 Cygwin is a collection of tools that offer a Linux-like environment on Windows.
 It’s not a way to run existing Linux software on Windows — the software will have to be recompiled.
 However, much software has already been recompiled.
 Cygwin will give you a Linux-like terminal and command-line environment with many of the command-line programs you may already be used to.

 We’ve previously covered installing and using Cygwin.
 You can even use Cygwin to install an OpenSSH server and get SSH access to a Windows system.
+Just make sure you lock down your SSH server the same way you would on Linux.

 This solution is ideal for users missing crucial Linux utilities on Windows — it’s not a way to run a full Linux desktop.